Student of Games: A unified learning algorithm for both perfect and imperfect information games: Introduction

-Player of Games is the first algorithm to achieve strong performance in challenge domains with both perfect {\it and} imperfect information --- an important step towards truly general algorithms that can learn in arbitrary environments.
-Applications of traditional search suffer well-known problems in imperfect information games~\cite{RussellNorvig}.
-Evaluation has remained focused on single domains (e.g. poker) despite recent progress toward sound search in imperfect information games~\cite{Moravcik17DeepStack,Brown17Safe,sustr2020sound}.
-Player of Games fills this gap, using a single algorithm with minimal domain-specific knowledge.
-Its search is sound~\cite{sustr2020sound} across these fundamentally different game types: it is guaranteed to find an approximate Nash equilibrium by re-solving subgames to remain consistent during online play, and yielding low exploitability in practice in small games where exploitability is computable. \pog demonstrates strong performance across four different games: two perfect information (chess and Go) and two imperfect information (poker and Scotland Yard).
-Finally, unlike poker, Scotland Yard has significantly longer search horizons and game lengths, requiring long-term planning.
+\poglong achieves strong performance in multiple challenge domains with both perfect and imperfect information -- an important step towards truly general algorithms that can learn in arbitrary environments.
+Applications of traditional search suffer well-known problems in imperfect information games~\cite[Section 5.6.2]{RussellNorvig2010}.
+Evaluation has remained focused on single domains (e.g. poker) despite recent progress toward sound search in imperfect information games~\cite{Moravcik17DeepStack,Brown17Safe,sustr2020sound}. \poglong fills this gap, using a single algorithm with minimal domain-specific knowledge.
+Its search is sound~\cite{sustr2020sound} across these fundamentally different game types: it is guaranteed to find an approximate Nash equilibrium by re-solving subgames to remain consistent during online play, and yields low exploitability in practice in small games where exploitability is computable. \pog demonstrates strong performance across four different games: two perfect information (chess and Go) and two imperfect information (poker and Scotland Yard).
+Finally, unlike poker, Scotland Yard has substantially longer search horizons and game lengths, requiring long-term planning.

-\section{Background and Terminology}
+\subsection{Background and Terminology}

-We start with necessary background and notation to describe the main algorithm and results.
-We relate our algorithm to other approaches in Section~\ref{sec:relwork}.
-Here, we give a concise introduction to necessary concepts, which are based on the Factored-Observation Stochastic Games (FOSG) formalism.
+\poglong will be presented using the Factored-Observation Stochastic Games (FOSG) formalism.
 For further details on the formalism, see~\cite{KovarikFOSG,Schmid21Thesis}.